Azure/Mission-Critical-Online/docs/reference-implementation/Brownfield-Considerations.md

 ## Existing container registry

 This reference implementation comes with its on Azure Container Registry, deployed as part of the global services and replicated to each of the regional deployment stamp locations, to host container images (for the sample catalog workload) build and pushed as part of the overall deployment pipelines.
 This is done to keep the external dependencies of a Proof-of-Concept deployment as minimal as possible and it also allows us to deploy the whole solution end-to-end as part of the E2E deployment pipeline.
-In production environments it is often times required to use an already existing container registry.
+In production environments it is often times considered to use an already existing central container registry.

 When a central container registry is used following considerations should be taken into account:

 * The container registry should be configured to replicate the images to the regional deployment stamp locations.
 * The compute platform (AKS, AppSvc, ..) needs to be configured to use the container registry and allows pulling images.
+Otherwise `ImagePullSecrets` need to be specified.
 * The build/push process for container images is currently embedded into the deployment pipelines.
 This can be changed and separated into individual pipelines.
 The deployment pipeline then needs to refer to the container registry hosting the images and pointing to the right image version (using `latest` is not recommended).
 * Helm charts are currently applied from the git repository.
 These charts can also be pushed to a container registry and pulled from there.

-Reasons for an individual container reference per solution are:
+Reasons for a dedicated container registries per solution are:

 * The blast radius of an outage of the container registry is limited to a single solution.
 * The container registry can be integrated with AKS (or other compute services) to reduce the need for individual credentials.
-Azure Container registry provides only a limited set of functionality to restrict access.
+On top of that does Azure Container registry provide only a limited set of functionality to restrict access in multi-tenant scenarios.
 * The container registry can be restricted to a given solution using Private Endpoints.
 * The container registry can be replicated to the same locations where the solution is deployed.

+> **Important!** According to the Azure Mission-Critical design guidance, our clear recommendation is to use dedicated Azure Container Registries.

 ## Existing workload